mvolkmann/htmx-offline/README.md

 The function `getRouteMatch` returns either a handler function or `undefined`.
-When a handler function is returned, the request is handled by the service worker
+When a handler function is returned, the request is handled by the service worker.
 When `undefined` is returned, the requests is forwarded to the network.

 The function `getResource` is called to handle requests to the network.